cdong1012/cdong1012.github.io/about.markdown

 # About Me
 <hr>
 <br/>
-{% include figure.html image="/uploads/new_profile.jpg" position="center" width="500" height="500"%}
 <br/>
 Hi guys!
-My name is Chuong, and I'm a Computer Science student at [Georgia Tech](https://www.gatech.edu/ "Georgia Tech") concentrating in Systems & Architecture and Info Internetwork.
+My name is Chuong, and I'm currently a reverse engineer on Mandiant FLARE team.

 I do a lot of reverse engineering and malware development in my freetime!